peteroupc/html3dutil/tutorials/overview.md

-<a id=Public_Domain_Geometry_Utilities_Library></a>
+<a id=Public_Domain_Geometry_Helper_Library></a>

-## Public-Domain Geometry Utilities Library
+## Public-Domain Geometry Helper Library

-This page will introduce the [**Geometry Utilities Library**](https://github.com/peteroupc/html3dutil), an open-source JavaScript library that I wrote.
+This page will introduce the [**Geometry Helper Library**](https://github.com/peteroupc/html3dutil), an open-source JavaScript library that I wrote.

 This library contains classes and auxiliary methods to represent 3-D geometries, including curves and surfaces, in JavaScript, and methods that support the development of 3D applications, including HTML applications that use the 3-D canvas.

 The library differs from many others because this one is in the public domain, so no permission is required to use it.

-This page includes information on how to use the Geometry Utilities Library and an overview of its features.
+This page includes information on how to use the Geometry Helper Library and an overview of its features.

-> **Note:** The Geometry Utilities Library was formerly called the Public-Domain HTML 3D Library.
+> **Note:** The Geometry Helper Library was formerly called the Public-Domain HTML 3D Library.
 Classes that involved the HTML 3D canvas, shaders, or the 3-D scene graph were removed, to make this library much more general-purpose.
-In any case, such classes are not as trivial to port to other 3-D rendering APIs or other programming languages as classes that merely generate and store 3-D geometry or implement math functions (however, shader-based filters are still included as extras, even though the Geometry Utilities Library currently doesn't use them directly).
+In any case, such classes are not as trivial to port to other 3-D rendering APIs or other programming languages as classes that merely generate and store 3-D geometry or implement math functions (however, shader-based filters are still included as extras, even though the Geometry Helper Library currently doesn't use them directly).

 <a id=Example></a>

 ## Example

-The following is a screen shot of a scene generated with the help of the former Public Domain HTML 3D Library.
+The following is a screenshot of a scene generated with the help of the former Public Domain HTML 3D Library.
 Currently, however, the Geometry Utilities library has no means to render 3-D geometry directly.

 ![](https://peteroupc.github.io/html3dutil/html3d.png)